 That is, the risky position can be hedged by constructing a portfolio that contains the safe asset having weight $w^*$.\footnote{ If the risk measure were defined in terms of final net worth rather than returns, to hedge a risky position with risk $m$, it would be necessary to add a cash position.
 For a broader discussion of the interpretation of the axioms expressed in terms of returns rather than the final net worth, see \citet[][Chapter 6]{rachev2011risk}.}

-For ESG-oriented investing, an ESG safe asset is a position having constant values for both monetary and ESG components.
-We can postulate the existence of several types of such ESG safe assets, distinguished by different combinations of constant ESG and monetary return.
+In the ESG-oriented investing framework, an ESG safe asset is a position having constant values for both monetary and ESG components.
+For illustrative purposes, we can postulate the existence of several types of such ESG safe assets, distinguished by different combinations of constant ESG and monetary return.

 Consider first the case in which only one type of ESG safe asset is available in the market.
 The variable $\sa_T \in \mathbb{R}^2$ denotes the constant return and constant $\esg$ for the period $T$ of the safe asset: